izxxr/prept/docs/guide/quickstart.rst

 .. image:: ../_assets/prept_install.gif
     :alt: Usage of prept install command

-We can now use ``prept new python-web-app`` command anywhere to quickly generate project from this boilerplate!
+We can now use :program:`prept new python-web-app` command anywhere to quickly generate project from this boilerplate!

 .. image:: ../_assets/prept_new_installed.gif